A Logic Named Joe

 And all this personal computer, internet, and telecom technology simply is integral to "A Logic Named Joe".
 This is not a dull presentation, not a look-at-what's-coming essay disguised as fiction.
 "A Logic Named Joe" still is quite an enjoyable story!

-Murray Leinster (real name Will F. Jenkins, 1896-1975) wrote for the slick magazines as well as over two million words of enjoyable science fiction; held a great many patents; and was a nice guy.
+Murray Leinster (real name Will F. Jenkins, 1896-1975) wrote for the slick magazines as well as over two million words of enjoyable science fiction; was a successful inventor and held a great many patents; and was a nice guy.

 © 2001 Robert Wilfred Franson